mitsu3s/placekeeper/README.md

 Running the application requires a description of the mail server in the .env file, which is not included here for security reasons.

+Also, the database may go to sleep and not work well.

-Therefore, if you are considering running the application, please contact me at the email address listed on my GitHub.
-(It may take a few days to notice.
+Therefore, if you are considering running the application or have any problems, please contact me at the email address listed on my GitHub.
+(It may take a few days to contact you.
 Please understand.)